 1 joebloggs JOEBLOGGS 5

-These names will vary so I cannot specify the names using countif function.
-I need Excel to populate the names in B automatically.
+These names will vary so you cannot specify the names using countif function.
+You need Excel to populate the names in B automatically.

 Suppose your data is like this from A1 to A9 (note column heading - this is necessary)